Pearson-Higher-Ed/design/c/buttons/index.md

   - type: two column
     text: |
-      Buttons come in small, default, and large sizes.
+      Buttons come in small, default, medium, and large sizes.
 Prefer the default size but feel free to use these other sizes where they would fit better with surrounding content.
+Medium buttons are specifically sized to pair well with inputs.
     contents:
       - type: narrow image
         src: ./assets/sizes.png
-        caption: Each button type in the two alternate sizes.
+        caption: The four button sizes.

   - type: section